anup-moitra/md102-intune-virtual-company-lab/05-application-deployment/microsoft-365-apps-autopilot-deployment.md

 - A managed Windows device can receive the Microsoft 365 Apps assignment.
 - Microsoft 365 Apps install status can be monitored from Intune.
 - Microsoft 365 Apps installation can be verified from the device managed apps view.
-- The deployment can later support Windows Autopilot validation.
+- Microsoft 365 Apps can install successfully after Windows Autopilot enrollment.
+- Company Portal can confirm installed required apps after Autopilot provisioning.

 ---